 Cat Tree or Scratching Post

-Every cat should have some kind of cat scratching tree or wooden cat furniture to allow them to climb and scratch safely.
-This can help deter the want to climb on the furniture and counters and give them a healthy and safe place to do what they do naturally.
+Every cat should have some kind of cat scratching post or wooden cat furniture to allow them to climb and scratch safely.
+This can help deter their desire to climb on the furniture and counters and give them a healthy and safe place to do what they do naturally.

 Squirt Bottle Of Water

 Spraying your furry feline gently with light spray of water from a squirt bottle when they are where they should not be may be a way of getting them to understand where they should – or should not be.

 A homemade spray is a great cat repellent that is safe and can help you to train your cat to stay off the furniture.
 Mix some water with either apple cider vinegar or a citrus oil or spray then put in a spray bottle.
 Then you can lightly spray any piece of furniture that your cat particularly loves to climb on and hopefully this will work to keep your cat off furniture!